lucianpls/Rounding-Integer-Division/README.md

 For performance resons it is helpful to declare the type of y as unsigned.

 ```
-// Round from Zero Division, no overflow
+// Faster Round from Zero Division, no overflow
 template<typename T>
 static T rounding_from_0_div(T x, T y) {
     T r = x / y, m = x % y;